cabonyi/Technical-onboarding-document/Technical Onboarding Guide.md

 ______
 ## Purpose
-The purpose of this document is to assist Kleinanzeigen Advertising Partners during the Technical Onboarding phase.
+The purpose of this document is to assist Kleinanzeigen Advertising Partners during the Technical Onboarding phase and post technical onboarding.
+It serves as a guide in feed set-up and management.
+______

+## Getting Started
+This guide provides you with a step-by-step guide on how to get started with your technical onboarding process.
+It includes information on setting up your feed, accessing essential resource reference, and getting acquainted with our Retail Media Advertising platform.
 ______

 ## Introduction
 Dear Valued Customer,